 Enjoy this original family recipe, for a New York style cheesecake.
 This classic cheesecake is easy to make and will impress your friends and family.

 How to make a creamy New York Style Cheesecake is easier than you think.
-If you follow this recipe that even a novice baker can create this delicious dessert!
+If you follow this recipe that even a novice baker can create this delicious dessert that the Kitchen Noob has shared with us.

 I wanted to make something special for this week’s post, naturally, so I decided to go with one of my more lavish desserts, cheesecake.
 I say this tongue-in-cheek because quite frankly I’m shocked I can even pull this recipe off (I’m a Kitchen Noob, remember?).
 This recipe is also special to me because it belonged to my mother-in-law, who passed long before I even met my wife, Jen.
 So, I like to think that this recipe has been handed down from Jen’s family to adopt as a new tradition in our little family.
 This cheesecake is a great Christmas dessert!